codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 rhc setup
 {% endhighlight %}

 The above instructions assume you installed Ruby using RVM or RailsInstaller.
-If you used another approach, there is more info about installing RHC for different set-ups in [this guide](https://www.openshift.com/developers/rhc-client-tools-install).
+If you used another approach, there is more info about installing RHC for different set-ups in [this guide](https://www.openshift.com/developers/rhc-client-tools-install) (you may need to do `sudo gem install rhc`).

 __COACH__: Talk about the benefits of deploying to a PaaS such as OpenShift, as opposed to traditional servers.
 Discuss SSH and why we need to upload a public key to communicate securely.